AmjadRenno/TANA-Travel-Management/README.md

 Educational project - Third Semester University Assignment

 ## ⚖️ Disclaimer
 This is a educational project developed for university coursework.
-The "ScooterLand" name is used for demonstration purposes only and is not affiliated with any real business entity.
+The "TANA" name is used for demonstration purposes only and is not affiliated with any real business entity.
 This project is intended solely for learning and portfolio demonstration.